 It’s hoped the new “AMBUS” will start a trend in other states, opening up the way for even more opportunities to be part of an innovative and progressive profession.

-Get started as a Paramedic in Australia.
-See the entry-level paramedic training course that can open up many new opportunities in the health care sector.
+Get started as an emergency healthcare practitioner in Australia.
+Take a look at our paramedic pathway courses that can open up a diverse range of opportunities in the healthcare sector.

 See saambulance.com.au for more information on paramedic jobs.